Doomscrolling: What it is and how to stop

 When we’re most likely to doomscroll

-Doomscrollers are typically more likely to scroll through new stories in the evening hours or late at night because this is when most of us are tired and looking for a way to relax with minimal effort.
+Doomscrollers are typically more likely to scroll through new stories in the evening or late at night because that’s when most of us are tired and looking for a way to relax with minimal effort.
 Decision fatigue also contributes to doomscrolling.
-This psychological phenomenon involves making worse decisions as the day goes on because your mind is tired from having to make so many decisions all day.
+This psychological phenomenon involves making worse decisions as the day goes on because your mind is tired from having to make decisions all day.

 How doomscrolling negatively impacts mental health